 - Preheat your oven to 350F

-- Line a 9×13 pan with foil, and spray with nonstick spray
+- Line a 9×13 pan with foil and spray it with nonstick cooking spray

-- Add your eggs and vanilla, then mix again until it’s fully combined
+- Add eggs and vanilla, then beat until combined

 - Add baking powder, salt and flour.
 Mix until combined